DevilAguo0/hiddify/Home.md

 ### Typical installation

 To install, you only need to have a server according to the prerequisites, and then the installation is done with a simple one-line command.
-Click one of the following buttons according to your needs.
+Click on the button below

 <div align=center>